 The Athletic Director (athletics@charlemont.org) and the coaching staff are responsible for after school programs.
 If you have questions about sports you should contact the Athletic Director or the coach of a specific team.
-The Dean of Students is responsible for many of the special events or activities that are not a part of the athletics program, such as Rafting Day, Mountain Day, and Polyglot.
+The Associate Head of School for Community is responsible for many of the special events or activities that are not a part of the athletics program, such as Rafting Day, Mountain Day, and Polyglot.
 For questions about specific events or programs, contact the faculty advisor or supervising staff for the specific activity.